Monday

 BRUSCHETTA DAY

 Some restaurants close during January...and a couple of choices were not answering the phone.
 Someone had mentioned Pucinellas so we drove by and saw an attractive front with the interior quite modern.
-Risk it...so I called early evening and after a repeat call...was told I could bring my own bottle so I took along a bottle of Duijn's 2006 one of a few bottles I had taken with me to England.
+Risk it...so I called early evening and after a repeat call...was told I could bring my own bottle so I took along a bottle of Duijn's 2006 one of a few bottles I had taken with me to Engl

 There is a bar area where you can sit and choose the food.